Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Experiments

 \subsection{Data Efficiency}

+Privileged information especially improves the data efficiency in data-scarce regimes. {We consider two main scenarios for experimental evaluation: a few-shot learning scenario with CUB200 (as done previously in the literature) and a long-tailed scenario with iBirds2018.}

-Privileged information especially improves the data efficiency in data-scarce regimes.
-To simulate smaller training sets, we draw $n$ samples per class out of the training data.
-Table~\ref{tab:cub_nshot} shows that \emph{PrPool} consistently outperforms all competing approaches, with increasing benefits as the training set gets smaller.
+{\textbf{Few-shot learning.}} We draw $n$ samples per class out of the {CUB200 training samples.} Table~\ref{tab:cub_nshot} shows that \emph{PrPool} consistently outperforms all competing approaches, with increasing benefits as the training set gets smaller.
 Note that in the most challenging 5-shot case, there are only 1000 samples to learn 200 classes.
 We also find that in the small data regime, the na\"ive multitask loss does not improve performance, and also other baselines become rather inconsistent.

-\textbf{Comparison to Few-shot Learning} Given the performance achieved with only 5 samples per class, we also compare to few-shot learning.
+Given the performance achieved with only 5 samples per class, we also compare to few-shot learning.
 We use the same evaluation strategy of~\cite{tokmakov2018learning} with 100 base classes and 100 new classes with only $n$ shots each.
 Results are displayed in Figure~\ref{fig:n_shot_rep}.
 As expected, dedicated few-shot learning -- based on a set of well-trained base classes and some form of distance learning to add the new classes -- is superior in the extreme 1-shot and 2-shot scenario.
 But already in the 5-shot case, we find that even simple average pooling is competitive with few-shot learning, and our privileged pooling already outperforms it.
 At 10 samples the difference is accentuated, as one moves further away from the extreme few-shot setting.
 Apparently the privileged information can, already at this low sample number, compensate the reduced sampling of the pose and appearance space, by steering the learning towards sub-regions with a well-defined semantic meaning across classes.

-As before we evaluate the implemented methods on the iBirds dataset, see Figure~\ref{fig:n_shot_rep}.
-Results are consistent with the previous ones, \emph{PrPool} proves to be very effective at increasing performance in low-data regime and improves the generalization power of the network.
+As before we evaluate the implemented methods on the iBirds{2017} dataset, see Figure~\ref{fig:n_shot_rep}.
+Results are consistent with the previous ones, \emph{PrPool} proves to be very effective at increasing performance in low-data regime and improves the generalization power of the network. {See Appendix~\ref{sec:compl_fewshot} for more baseline comparisons.}